 know that how you experience social media can affect your mood.
 That’s why, together with O2 they've gathered information, tips and advice on how to enjoy a more positive and safe time online.
 If you are asking yourself questions such as what kind of social media feed do I have?
 How can I have a more positive time online?
 How can I deal with online bullying?
 How can I block, mute or report other accounts?
 How can I look after my privacy, please click here to be taken to their website.

 We also have some further information about support if you are experiencing bullying on our page here.

-Dhiverse offer a range of non-mainstream relationships and sex education (RSE) programmes.
+Dhiverse is a charity based in Cambridge that offers a range of non-mainstream relationships and sex education (RSE) programmes.
 SLIP stands for ‘Sex, the Law, and the Internet & Pornography' SLIP and is an alternative and age appropriate relationships and sex education programme.

 is suitable for any young person age 9 to 24 who, for whatever reason, did not engage, or is currently finding it difficult to engage, in Relationships and Sex Education (RSE) or Relationships Education (RE) in school.
 Click here to see their leaflet to find out more about SLIP.
 If you are interested in referring yourself you can contact contact any of the Dhiverse team on 01223 508805 or email email@example.com or please see their guidance for making a referral here.